simpleanalytics/docs/_docs/20_script/10_without-javascript.md

 This way you are more in control what you are sending to our servers.
 It's also a great way if you need to avoid JavaScript for example within Google AMP environments.

+> We don't record visitors that have DNT enabled.
+If you want to record those visits add `ignore-dnt=true` to the pixel parameters.

 ## Validate your implementation

 If you want to validate your implementation you can test this in your browser.
 Open the page you implemented the pixel on.